aafvca/NHL_API_Testing_Behave/README.md

 - https://statsapi.web.nhl.com/api/v1/people

 # How to execute the scripts
-There are two ways to run the test scripts included

-- Individually: Use "python3 Test[1-3].py", for example: "python3 Test1.py"
-- In a suite (all): Use "python3 Test_Suite.py"

-Logfiles will be generated for the failed test cases, it will include some variables data

-The logfile names are "Test_Case_(TCid).log"
+After cloning the repo execute the command "behave"

-# Test Case 1: A stable team (Test1.py)
+# Test Case 1: A stable team (estable_team.feature)
 The purpose of this Test Case is to verify if the number of Montreal Canadiens players in both 2016-2017 and 2017-2018 rosters are at least 10

 Test Procedure: